 International Engagement provides the following services:

-- Promote international education through events, study abroad opportunities and student mobility which provide students with experiences that allow for an increased awareness of self, groups, social and cultural diversity.
+- Promote international education through cultural events, study abroad and study away opportunities, and student mobility which provide students with experiences that allow for an increased awareness of self and intercultural understanding.

-- Create study abroad opportunities and guide students through the process.
+- Develop study abroad opportunities and guide students through the process.